Gosure

 Gosure is a form of ritual action from Korean folk religion, in which food is thrown into the air after shouting "Gosure" (pronounced "go-su-REH").
 This ritual stems from the belief that people will get ill if the ritual is not performed.

 Folktale

-The folk tale associated to this ritual comes from various regions in Korea.
-There is a story about a poor woman with the family name of "Go", and she survived with the help from the people from the village.
-After she died, people threw food in the air after shouting her name "Go See ne!", which means "to misses Go" in Korean language.
+The folk tale associated with this ritual comes from various regions in Korea.
+There is a story about a poor man with the family name of "Go" who survived with help from the people from the village.
+After he died with no descendants, people threw food in the air as an offering to his spirit, after shouting "Go See ne!", which means in the Korean language.
+Various versions of this folk tale exist with different protagonists, such as a boatman, a woman surnamed Go who was the mother of a Buddhist monk, or a man who dies after doing charity.